Photography

 Term 6:

-People, Places and Things: How can artists refine their work by exploring ideas, and selecting and experimenting with appropriate media, materials, techniques and processes?
+Enquiry Question: How can artists refine their work by exploring ideas and selecting and experimenting with appropriate media, materials, techniques and processes?

 Year 11